BostonRedevelop/ApplicationRequest/README.md

 ##Additional Details

 * Ignore the sections that include signature of employee/supervisor/HR.
-* If possible, have repeatble entries for multiple Start/End days off.
+* If possible, have repeatable entries for multiple Start/End days off.
 * When possible, use validation.
 (Our email formats are typically first.last@boston.gov or first.m.last@boston.gov)

 ##Submission